Chinwesarah/A-B-Testing-for-Globox-Company/README.md

 5. 955 users made purchase in group A and 1,139 in group B.
 6. The total amount spent by customers in group B was higher than group A with $1,269  The conversion rate in group B was higher than group A with 0.71%
 ## Tools
-Postgresql - Used for data anlysis
+Postgresql - Used for data anlysis.
-Google spreadsheet - Used for hypothesis testing
+Google spreadsheet - Used for hypothesis testing.
-Tableau - Used for data visualization
+Tableau - Used for data visualization.
 Microsoft Powerpoint - Used for report presentation, kindly see attached.

 ## Data sources